-7.04 A survey plan shall bear a title similar to "Survey Plan of Mineral Claim(s), being Lot(s)District."

-7.05 The plan shall be prepared on tracing-linen or film with a matte finish to a scale of 1:1, 1:2 or 1:5 or multiples of same by integral powers of 10.
+- 7.04 A survey plan shall bear a title similar to "Survey Plan of Mineral Claim(s)" (giving the name of the claim(s)), followed by the U.T.M. co-ordinates referred to in section 3.02, 3.07, or 3.18 consisting of Zone, Eastings and Northings, in that order with no trailing zeroes omitted. - 7.05 The plan shall be prepared on tracing-linen or film with a matte finish to a scale of 1:1, 1:1.25, 1:2, 1:2.5, or 1:5, or multiples of same by integral powers of 10.
 These scales shall be used for all survey plans and for inserted enlargements unless due to the circumstances a "not to scale" inset is necessary.
-The smallest scale shall be chosen so that all the required detail may be shown clearly and without congestion, and shall be such that the smallest parcel surveyed is represented by not less than 6 square cm.
-In cases where the foregoing would necessitate an unduly large plan to permit the showing of a few details, the main body of the plan shall be drawn to an authorized reasonable scale and the details shown on inserted enlargements.

-7.06 All information on the plan shall be printed, and only the signatures shall be written.

-7.07 Standard sheet sizes authorized for the preparation of survey plans are as follows:---
+The smallest scale shall be chosen so that all the required detail may be shown clearly and without congestion.
+In cases where the foregoing would necessitate an unduly large plan to permit the showing of a few details, the main body of the plan shall be drawn to an authorized reasonable scale and the details shown on inserted enlargements. - 7.06 All information on the plan shall be printed, and only the signatures shall be written. - 7.07 Standard sheet sizes authorized for the preparation of survey plans are as follows: